LGBTQ Counseling in Fair Oaks & Sacramento, CA

-I have years of experience working with teens, adults and families of all sexual orientations and non-traditional relationships—some who were in the process of coming out, some transitioning, and some who were still figuring out who they are.
-If my experience has taught me anything, it is that the LGBTQ community is full of bravery, resilience, creativity and courage.
-My goal as an LGBT counselor is to make you feel safe, supported and heard.
+We take great pride in helping people of all backgrounds, including people with LGBTQ+ or gender non-conforming identities.
+We have years of experience working with teens, adults and families from both traditional and non-traditional relationships—some who were in the process of coming out, some transitioning, and some who were still figuring out who they are.

 "Isaac is a colleague of mine, with whom I have great respect for.
 Isaac has a way about him that makes people (of all ages, cultures, genders and sexual orientations) feel immediately comfortable; his knowledge is always impressing me.
 The biggest compliment I can give a therapist is to answer this question, 'Would I feel comfortable seeing them as my therapist?' and in regards to Isaac the answer is a definite 'yes.'"

 - Julie Weckstein, LCSW